 3. EB-2 NIW Requirements

-To qualify for a EB-2 National Interest Waiver Green Card, the applicant must demonstrate that
+To qualify for an EB-2 National Interest Waiver Green Card, the applicant must demonstrate that:

 - he or she is qualified to seek permanent residence status under the EB-2 Green Card category, and